 We all must endeavor to see in shades of grey.
 To listen with open ears and understand what the other side is saying to honor the memories of our fallen.
 Indeed, it is fitting that the uniform of the United States Military Academy is Grey.
 Life is seldom Black and White.
 It is grey!
 And it is our responsibility to diligently discern the grey by nurturing this fragile dream of democracy and listening to our fellow Americans.
 To hear a compelling podcast on this topic from a guy pleading to you as I do, listen to Dan Carlin’s Common-Sense podcast linked here Common Sense – Shades of Grey.

-I also spoke about in my previous blog about how I walked 50 miles in honor of Veterans, the aforementioned “improbable goal”.
+A few years back, I walked 50 miles in honor of Veterans.
+It at the time seemed an “improbable goal”.
 But what is more improbable, is that a citizenry of people of every creed and race giving their lives for a single idea.
-So today as a plea for all of us to get along, I take you through a virtual 50-mile walk with each 10-mile marker in honor of the fallen in the Army, Air Force, Marines, Navy and Coast Guard.
+So today as a plea for all of us to get along and work together to defeat this pandemic, I take you through a virtual 50-mile walk with each 10-mile marker in honor of the fallen in the Army, Air Force, Marines, Navy and Coast Guard.